malikharis1/JavaScript15/ReadME.md

 ## About the Author ☔

 Hi!
 My name is Haris Malik and I am a Front-End Web Developer.
 I created this repository as a resource for others looking to improve their JavaScript skills.
 I hope that you find it helpful and informative.
-If you have any questions or suggestions, you can reach me at protonmail harismalik1@protonmail.com or on my website harismalik.netlify.app.
+If you have any questions or suggestions, you can reach me at protonmail harismalik1@protonmail.com or on my website https://harismalik.netlify.app.
 Happy coding!